 The target audience for this project includes current at home Starbuck brand users and environmentally-conscious young coffee drinkers seeking new ways to vote with their dollar for the protection of the planet and it's people.

 Initial sketching was done by the entire team and ranked on a mild to wild scale to help better understand our ideas.
-Moving forward we ranked sketches against criteria chosen from our research and I produced physical prototypes to test the best ideas.
+Moving forward we ranked sketches against criteria chosen from our research.
+I produced SolidWorks prototypes to better visualize ideas and physical prototypes to test the best ideas.

 Cost and Materials Analysis